Fang-Molly/English-learning/Modern Family Transcripts/Season 01/Episode 09 : Fizbo/Scene 01 : Hospital.md

 Jay: Here’s the deal: girl’s don’t go for all that romantic stuff.
 They go for power and success, and sine you don’t have either one of those things, you’re gonna be the funny guy.

-Scene: Claire & Phil’s house
+# Scene 05 : Claire & Phil’s house

 Phil: No, no. No, no, no. I want the most dangerous reptile you’ve got.

 Tanya: I have an iguana that, uh, eats crickets.